Utility Cloud Glossary

-The action or actions performed by a trigger on a workflow or asset class when a that trigger’s condition is met on saving an asset or workflow report.
+The action or actions performed by a trigger on a workflow or asset class when that trigger’s condition is met on saving an asset or workflow report.

 A status on various objects within Utility Cloud representing that object as available for use by any user.

 A user-defined alternate for a list item in a multiple choice field in an asset class or workflow.
-If a list item is set to allow an alternate name, then when you select that value you’re prompted to enter in a text value in addition to the multiple choice selection.
+If a list item is set to allow an alternate name, then when you select that value you’re prompted to enter a text value in addition to the multiple choice selection.

 A system-generated alphanumeric ID associated with a specific user used in verification in API requests.

-A specific object defined by its asset class, typically a physical object with a real-world location that a user would perform work against.
+A specific object is defined by its asset class, typically a physical object with a real-world location that a user would perform work against.
 All assets belong to an account and you can only access assets belonging to your assigned accounts.

 A field on an asset defined by its asset class.
 See: Field.

-A series of attributes and other configuration used to define what kind of object an individual asset is.
+A series of attributes and other configuration options used to define what kind of object an individual asset is.